 - Users can pause, stop or hide any non-essential motion that starts automatically and lasts more than 5 seconds.

-- This attribute should never be given to a focusable element or an element with focusable children, as the screen reader will still be able reach the element, but will not be able to say anything when it gets there.
-Few things are more detrimental to a screen reader user than silence.
+- This attribute should never be given to a focusable element or an element with focusable children, as the screen reader user will still be able to Tab to the element, but their screen reader will abruptly stop speaking.